-2.Listen for the “sound” of color.
-Red speaks very loudly when against the soft sounding neutral space because red commands you give it attention.
+Red speaks very loudly when against the soft-sounding neutral space because red commands you give it attention.
 Therefore, how much do you want to hear your color selections?

-3.Go green.
-As the partner to the analogous positioning on the color wheel of Christmas colors, green is a saturated color but represents all of nature speaking a healing tone of peace and tranquility.
+As the partner to the analogous positioning on the color wheel of Christmas colors, green is a saturated color but represents all of nature, speaking a healing tone of peace and tranquility.
 This is the very message of this holiday season.
-So, in order to achieve a more peaceful but festive and holiday look, I choose to use a lot of greens and natural elements mixed with a calculated amount of the reds.
+So, in order to achieve a more peaceful but festive and holiday look, I chose to use a lot of greens and natural elements mixed with a calculated amount of reds.

-4.Restrain yourself!
 As 50+ers, most of our spaces are not overdone with “stuff” that is not meaningful.
-Restraint then is needed when decorating for Christmas to achieve that serenity of a lovely and intimate space.
-I believe this is one of the 50+ers hardest challenges, to let go of most of their Christmas decor keeping only what is loved and treasured.
+When decorating for Christmas, restraint is needed to achieve that serenity of a lovely and intimate space.
+I believe this is one of the 50+ers hardest challenges, to let go of most of their Christmas decor, keeping only what is loved and treasured.

-5.Let there be light.
-Remember too, candle light, Christmas tree lights, plus dimmers on all lighting is the key to bask in the warm golden glow of the Christmas spirit.
+Remember too, candlelight, Christmas tree lights, plus dimmers on all lighting is the key to basking in the warm golden glow of the Christmas spirit.
 A simple trick is to use a lot of candles in various colors, shapes and sizes.
 Even the most downsized homes for Christmas can become aglow with the Christmas spirit.

 Living and Loving life together,